KristofferC/KristofferC.github.io/content/post/tokenize.md

 8
 ```

-We see here that there are 8 occurrences of the literal `h` in the file.
+We see here that there are 8 occurrences of the identifier `h` in the file.

 The next step is to apply the `count_tokentypes` function to *all* the files in the base directory.
 To that end, we create the `applytofolder` function: